 The active projects/trial/experiment/usage are both in the domains of Smart City, and Industry 4.0

 Can I register to Multiple Organisation?

-Each user may be registered to only one Organisation at time, you may do multiple registrations to different organisation by using different email addresses.
-The registration at the Organisation is moderated since the Organisations may load private data and tools, and thus may autonomously decide the policies to data access and thus to register.
+Each user may be registered/login to only one Organisation at time, you may do multiple registrations to different organisation by using different email addresses, multiple logins.
+The registration at the Organisation may be moderated since the Organisations may load private data and tools, and thus may autonomously decide the policies to data access and thus to register.
 In any case, you can register to Snap4City by selecting DISIT Organisation to get access at the tools working on open data regarding Tuscany, many cities such as Firenze, Pisa, Lucca, Massa, Prato, Pistoia, Arezzo, Grosseto, Massa, etc. etc.

 I requested to be registered into a wrong organisation, may I change?

 I noticed that the platform has many functionalities that are not accessible for Level 0 users.
 How it is possible to pass at the next levels?

 The users typically are registered as Manager/Level 0.
 They can pass at the next Levels only by conquering them by creating simple Dashboards, IOT Applications, etc. The first Levels are still for Managers.
 Level 5 can be reached only becoming an AreaManager.
 The AreaManagers are the developers and/or contributors of the platform, and may have several benefits, including more power, data access, etc. etc. The attribution of the AreaManger role is provided on the basis of the activity performed in passing from Level 0 to Level 4.
 Once arrived at Level 4 please request to pass at AreaManager by using the contact form accessible on https://www.snap4city.org/drupal/contact form.
 The Organisations (cities, regions, university, research centers, etc.) can directly subscribe for their personnel a number of users with the role of AreaManager , Manager or even higher.